nielsvm/tagrenamer/docs/usage.rst

 .. code-block:: console

    Music
-   ├── alphaville
+   ├── alphaville/
-   │   └── back to the disco hits of the 80s - cd 1
+   │   └── back to the disco hits of the 80s/
    │       └── alphaville-31574918225b5d002d46aee87fc7aa67.mp3
-   ├── arabesque
+   ├── arabesque/
-   │   └── back to the disco hits of the 80s - cd 1
+   │   └── back to the disco hits of the 80s/
    │       └── arabesque-ece33749f59d5e3e1626b8d3156c21c5.mp3
-   ├── art company
+   ├── art company/
-   │   └── back to the disco hits of the 80s - cd 2
+   │   └── back to the disco hits of the 80s/
    │       └── art company-cfe0e9d57b00b5feb4e9a295d13bd211.mp3
-   ├── baccara
+   ├── baccara/
-   │   └── back to the disco hits of the 80s - cd 2
+   │   └── back to the disco hits of the 80s/
    │       └── baccara-de1ed352751402fd03180c18ed7595be.mp3
-   ├── bad boys blue
+   ├── bad boys blue/
-   │   └── back to the disco hits of the 80s - cd 1
+   │   └── back to the disco hits of the 80s/
    │       └── bad boys blue-7eea98175e2a57b388b14635bf437cc8.mp3

 This behavior is the default because Tagrenamer wasn't originally built with